ceviatacringe/secure-comms/README.md

 ## Features

 - **Secure Encryption**: Utilizes AES-256 for encryption.
+- **Salting** Each identical message has a different encrypted output
 - **Easy-to-Use**: Simple interface.
 - **Hotkey Support**: Use hotkeys for conveniency and efficiency
 - Cool colors 🥳